Chainsaw Hard to Start When Hot

 Solution

-To solve this problem, you need to replace the spark plug.
+To solve this problem, you need to replace the spark plug and clean the fuel filter.
 That is if the electrode seems worn out.
-A great way to test the spark plug can be by adding some starter liquid from the choke valve.
+A great way to test it can be by adding some starter fluid into the open choke valve, that can be seen under the air filter.

-However, if your engine still does not start with the fluid.
-Or maybe it starts but stalls.
-The problem is in the ignition and it must be fixed.
+If your engine still does not start with the starter fluid, or it starts but stalls the problem is in the ignition module and it must be fixed.

 Reason 4: Inadequate Compression